dcouch440/pizza-parlor/README.md

 Test: 'It will get the current price and add it to the selected size'
 Expect: menu.displayCurrentPrice().toEqual(4)

+Describe: activateButton()
+Test: 'It will set all button outlines to none and then apply the active button an outline'
+Expect: activateButton(
+  (3) [button#small, button#medium, button#large],
+  <button id=​"small" style=​"box-shadow:​ black 0px 0px 2px 3px;​">​Small 2$​</button>​
+).toEqual('The none active buttons should remove their outlines and the active button should receive an outline')

 Describe: threeMax()
 Test: 'It will take the current object values and object to change total cost up to three'
 Expect: threeMax(this.onion, this).toEqual(Menu{totalCost: 1, onion: {[1, {total: 1}]})